ericseppanen/json-parser-toy/README.md

 In fact, we haven't handled whitespace anywhere.
 Whitespace could appear anywhere: before or after values or any punctuation (braces, brackets, comma, or colon).

-We could build our own whitespace-matching parser.
-All we want is a parser function that will match zero or more spaces, tabs, carriage returns, and newlines.
-But it turns out that's exactly what `nom::character::complete::multispace0` does, so we can do that.
+To ignore whitespace, we need a parser function that matches whitespace.
+We could easily build one, `nom` includes one that matches our needs exactly: `nom::character::complete::multispace0`.

 That means we need to do a bunch of substitutions, things like:
 ```rust